Dramamine is an over-the-counter motion sickness product. It helps prevent symptoms of motion sickness, including dizziness, nausea, and vomiting.

 Dramamine comes as an adult formula and as a formula for kids.
 Both formulas are safe for use in children, but your child may prefer the kids’ version.
 It comes in tablets that are chewable and grape-flavored.
 The adult version comes as a tablet they swallow with water.

 You should give your child Dramamine 30–60 minutes before they ride in a car or other moving vehicle.
-Follow the dosage instructions on the package.
-The dosage information is based on age.

 Try the smallest recommended dose first.
 If that doesn’t help, increase the amount the next time you give your child a dose.
 You can give your child a dose every 6-8 hours as needed.
 Be sure you don’t give your child more than the maximum dosage listed on the package.